How to Perform a Building Air Quality Assessment

 One of the greenest buildings in the world is The Edge.
 Located in Amsterdam, it uses natural and LED lighting, resulting in 70% less electricity usage than comparable office buildings.
 Oriented along the sun’s path and using solar panels covering much of its roof and south-facing walls, the building produces more energy than it consumes, providing power for the entire property.
 Deep wells pump warm water into an aquifer that stores thermal energy, pumping it back up in winter to provide radiant heating, while air ventilated through the roof keeps it cool in summer.
 Additionally, the building collects rainwater in big barrels for toilets and drip irrigation in a garden that includes beehives and a habitat for bats.

 The Edge goes beyond being green; it integrates smart technology to increase versatility and efficiency.
 A digital lighting control system with sensors monitoring occupancy, temperature, and movement allow for better management of energy consumption.
-When fewer employees are present, whole parts of the building can go on standby to conserve energy.
+When fewer employees are present, whole parts of the building can go on standby for energy conservation.
 With no permanent desks, employees choose workspaces that best suit their needs.
 Smartphone apps help employees find parking spots, available desks or colleagues, while also noting each person’s preferred lighting and temperature to adjust the environment accordingly.

 This extraordinary example shows how smart technology can improve energy efficiency in green buildings and make built environments more comfortable and healthier for occupants.
 But accomplishing these goals doesn’t just mean integrating these technologies during construction or retrofitting; it means strategically using and maintaining them in everyday life.

 While most green buildings do not have as many amenities as The Edge, any existing structure can be made more sustainable.
 Through the use of smart technology, even existing buildings can become more eco-friendly and energy-efficient.
-In green buildings, it is not just about construction and design, but getting creative with how to better use and conserve energy.
+In green buildings, it is not just about construction and design, but getting creative with how to implement Building Energy Management programs that better use and conserve energy.

 Factors that make buildings green include: